The Story of the Rolling Stones’ Altamont Speedway Concert

-The Rolling Stones were trying to prove their critics wrong by booking a free festival to wrap up their 1969 tour at Altamont Speedway on Dec.
+The Rolling Stones were trying to prove their critics wrong by booking a free festival to wrap up their tour at Altamont Speedway on Dec.
 6, 1969.
-But what they intended as a way for their fans to come together for a day of music and celebration turned into a tragic debacle that ended with a homicide — effectively bring the peace-and-love ethos of the ’60s to a jarring end.
+But what they intended as a way for their fans to come together for a day of music and celebration turned into a tragic debacle that ended with a homicide — effectively bringing the peace-and-love ethos of the ’60s to a jarring end.

 During the Stones’ American tour in 1969, they faced repeated criticism from fans and journalists who accused the band of being mercenary, claiming that ticket prices were far too high.
 In response, the band decided to end the tour with a free concert in San Francisco.
 But the event was plagued with errors from the start, with the venue being moved multiple times before settling on Altamont Speedway on Dec.
 4 — just two days before the concert.